-The average cat's pregnancy lasts about 65 days.
+The average cat gestation period is about 65 days.
+During this time, your kitty's physical needs, appearance, and even behavior may change significantly.
 Caring for a pregnant cat is not difficult, but there are a few things you should know to ensure good health for the mother and kittens.

 About three weeks after conception, a pregnant cat's nipples will turn pink.
 This is usually the earliest sign that any cat will show, and the kittens will be born approximately six weeks after this occurs.
 The queen's belly will not start to show visible enlargement until the fifth week.
 Most of her growth will be during the last two weeks of pregnancy.

 Some cats exhibit more signs of pregnancy than others, and these can include:

 - Increased need for affection and attention from her owner